-- iii. participation or membership in professional associations

-- iv. attainment of an advanced degree

-- v. publications

-(5) Although the period of time in a given rank is normally five years, demonstrated merit, not years of service, shall be the guiding factor.
+- iv. attainment of an advanced degree - v. publications - vi. evidence of commitment to the service concerns of the University or the community - (5) Although the period of time in a given rank is normally five years, demonstrated merit, not years of service, shall be the guiding factor.
 Promotion shall not be automatic, nor may it be regarded as guaranteed upon completion of a given term of service.
-Early promotion is possible where there is sufficient justification.

-(6) Specialized faculty members who have been assigned an administrative code shall be subject to the normal promotion criteria and procedures for the applicable rank.
+Early promotion is possible where there is sufficient justification. - (6) Specialized faculty members who have been assigned an administrative code shall be subject to the normal promotion criteria and procedures for the applicable rank.
 They may not substitute performance of their administrative duties for qualifications in teaching or research.
 The duty assignments of such employees shall accord them an opportunity to meet the criteria for promotion; however, the number of years it takes a faculty member to meet the criteria in teaching or research and scholarly accomplishments may be lengthened by reduced duty assignments in those areas; the number of years over which such accomplishments are spread shall not be held against the faculty member when the promotion case is evaluated.

-J.3 Promotion Procedures
+J 3 Promotion Procedures

-(a) All departments/units must have written promotion criteria and procedures for all applicable Specialized Faculty available in the department/unit, posted on a single publicly accessible University Web site, and on file in the Office of the Vice President for Faculty Development and Advancement.
+- (a) All departments/units must have written promotion criteria and procedures for all applicable Specialized Faculty available in the department/unit, posted on a single publicly accessible University Web site, and on file in the Office of the Vice President for Faculty Development and Advancement.
 All procedures culminate in submission of recommendations via the Office of the Vice President for Faculty Development and Advancement to the President for formal approval.
-All actions are effective at the same time as tenure track faculty promotions, which is the beginning of the next academic year.
+All actions are effective at the same time as tenure track faculty promotions, which is the beginning of the next academic year. - (b) Recommendations for promotion of members of the Specialized Faculty proceed, as for all other members of the faculty, according to the process specified in Article 14.
+The following additional provisions apply.